sdrasco/EdgeWalker/README.md

 ## Introduction

 An **options strangle** is an options strategy where an investor holds a position in both a call and a put with different strike prices but the same expiration date.
 Edge Walker automates the process of finding the most balanced strangles—those with minimal normalized breakeven differences—across multiple stock tickers.
-Currently, Edgewalker allows for the call and put to have expiration dates, treating the most recent expiration as the expiration of the strangle.
-This improves effort to minimize breakeven differences, but you can force matched expiration dates if you like.
+Tho improve EdgeWalker's effort to minimize breakeven differences, we allow the call and put to have unequal expiration dates, treating the most recent expiration as the expiration of the strangle.
+You can force matched expiration dates if you like.

 ## Features